-Unrestricted contributions increased from \$8,219 to \$8,621 in 2016 mainly due to an increase in high-adventure base contributions.
+Unrestricted contributions increased from \$8,621 to \$10,638 in 2017 mainly due to an increase in high-adventure base contributions and individual giving.

-Investment income of unrestricted net assets reported \$33,450, an increase from \$4,865 in 2015.
-The total return for investments held in the unrestricted endowment was 8.82 percent during 2016 compared with 1.36 percent during 2015.
+Unrestricted investment income of \$58,745 increased from \$33,450 in 2016.
+The total return for investments held in the unrestricted endowment was 15.75 percent during 2017 compared with 8.82 percent during 2016.
 The endowment, RBT, and GLIP investments are among the designated assets within this portfolio, and these are overseen by a committee of the Board that also oversees restricted investment portfolios.
 The related investment purchases and sales are primarily the result of the decisions of investment managers in fulfilling their investment mandates.